HowlandLab/ILBTJO_NODB_SimBA_2023/README.md

 Interaction with object-based stimuli was operationally defined as frames where the nose is within 2cm of the object, while looking at and/or chewing the stimuli for a duration greater than 50ms.
 We trained the object classifier on 28,586 frames on human-annotated interaction.
 The video below depicts pose-estimation and classification predictions on a test (not included in the trainingset) video.
-The model and assessment files can be found within the "SImBA_object_classifier_information" directory, and targets_inserted csv files (DLC tracking, feature engineering, ROI information, human annotation) can be found at the linked Google Drive.
+The model and assessment files can be found within the "SimBA_object_classifier_information" directory, and targets_inserted csv files (DLC tracking, feature engineering, ROI information, human annotation) can be found at the linked Google Drive.
 The full project folder is available upon request. (https://drive.google.com/drive/folders/1qIgqLmDf1Q_D6bEagawN5GRccw3Ngcu5?usp=share_link)